DylanLennard/after-tax-income-service-v2/README.md

 ## TODO List (as of 02/11/2019)
-* After these two complete, dockerize the job
+* Dockerize the job
-* Finally, reconfigure the jenkins build server to run tests and such on this code and to update the lambda
+* Reconfigure the jenkins build server to run tests and such on this code and to update the lambda
     * Once this done, can tear down the V1 version of the service